raynox/narvi-task/README.md

 # GitHub User Search

+## Notes on Requirements

+1. **Key files and their purposes**:

+- `App.tsx`: Main application component that integrates all components and logic
+- `UserSearch.tsx`: Main search component that integrates all search functionality
+- `UserList.tsx`: Manages the list of user cards and infinite scrolling
+- `DebouncedSearchInput.tsx`: Input component with debounce functionality
+- `useGitHubUsersSearch.ts`: Custom hook for GitHub API integration and data fetching

+2. **React Query**: Used for efficient data fetching and caching of GitHub API responses.

+3. **Debounced Search**: Implemented using lodash's debounce function, triggering after 2 seconds of user inactivity.

+4. **Results Display**: Uses Material UI's List components with proper loading and error states.

+5. **Error Handling**: Comprehensive error handling for API failures and empty results.

+6. **Infinite Scrolling**: Implemented using React Query's infinite query capabilities.

+7. **Testing**: Exceeded the minimum requirement to ensure code quality and reliability.

+8. **Material UI**: Used throughout the application for a consistent look and feel.

+9. **Functional Programming**: Incorporated multiple functional programming techniques as shown above.

+10. **Clarity**: All requirements were clear.

 A React application that allows users to search for GitHub users with real-time results and infinite scrolling.

 ## Technical Implementation